Faculty Development Fund (FDF) Committee

 The Faculty Development Fund Committee consists of 6–9 voting members, a majority of them faculty: the chair of the committee, who is elected by the Senate from among faculty constituents; and at least five Senate constituents each drawn from different schools, as well as the Library and, jointly, those departments not associated with a school, who shall not apply for a grant during their term of service.
 Committee members need not be senators to be elected.

-- Irene Lopatovska (Associate Professor, School of Information)
+- Irene Lopatovska, Chair (Professor, School of Information)

 The committee chair is elected each spring for the upcoming academic year, and committee members are elected each fall.
 See Nominations for details on deadlines and procedures.